Early Assyrian period: Political history

-During much of the early Assyrian period, Assur was dominated by states and polities from southern Mesopotamia.
+During much of the early Assyrian period, Assur and Upper Mesopotamia was dominated by states and polities from southern Mesopotamia.
 The city was occupied by the Akkadian Empire and then the Third Dynasty of Ur.
 Prior to this, Assur had also for a time been one of the many Mesopotamian cities under the loose hegemony of the Sumerian city of Kish.

 Under the Akkadian Empire

 Approximate map of the Akkadian Empire under Naram-Sin (c.
 2254–2218 BC).
 Assur was an important local administrative center in the north under the Akkadian kings.

 The Akkadian Empire probably conquered Assur in the reign of its first ruler, Sargon (c.
 2334–2279 BC), and is known to have controlled the city at least from the reign of Manishtushu (c.
 2270–2255 BC) onwards, as contemporary inscriptions dedicated to Manishtushu have been recovered from the city.
 One inscription dedicated to Manishtushu was inscribed on the bronze point of a spear by Azazu, a local ruler of Assur who was the Akkadian king's vassal.
 Azazu's inscription was also dedicated to a deity, but the name, perhaps Ashur, is not clearly preserved.
 Texts of the Akkadian period from Nuzi illustrate that Assur was an important local outpost and administrative center under the Akkadian Empire, frequently staffed with Akkadian officials.
 A palace, similar to a palace built by the Akkadian king Naram-Sin at Tell Brak, was also constructed in the city.